impactorbitco/handbook-main/content/ims/standards/iso-9001/_index.md

 ### 0.3 Process Approach

-#### 0.3.1 General

-The QMS adopts a **process approach** to manage interrelated activities systematically, enhancing effectiveness and efficiency.

-#### 0.3.2 PDCA Cycle

-- **Plan** – define objectives, resources, risks
-- **Do** – implement controls and activities
+- **PDCA Cycle**: Plan objectives, implement activities, monitor performance, and take corrective action.
-- **Check** – monitor, measure, report deviations
-- **Act** – take corrective and improvement actions

-#### 0.3.3 Risk-Based Thinking

-Embedded to identify deviations, establish preventive measures, and maximise opportunities.
+- **Risk-Based Thinking**: Identify risks and opportunities, implement preventive measures, and maximise value.

-### 0.4 Relationship with Other Standards
+### 0.4 Alignment with Standards

-Aligns with:

-- ISO 9000 – fundamentals and vocabulary
+- ISO 9000 – Fundamentals and vocabulary
-- ISO 9004 – guidance for sustained success
+- ISO 9004 – Guidance for sustained success

-Supports integration with sector-specific QMS; excludes environmental, OH&S, or financial systems unless integrated.
+This QMS can be integrated with other management systems (environmental, OH&S, financial) where applicable.

 ---

 ## 1. Scope

-Covers all activities, processes, and functions delivering sustainable marketing in the space sector.
+Covers all activities supporting sustainable marketing in the space sector, including:

-Key aspects:

-- **Customer Focus**: Meet and exceed client expectations
-- **Compliance**: Adhere to legal, statutory, regulatory requirements
-- **Strategic Alignment**: Support sustainability objectives

-Applies to:

-- Client communications
+- Client communications and onboarding
 - Service and campaign development
 - Project planning and delivery
-- Stakeholder management
+- Stakeholder engagement and supplier management
-- Performance monitoring
+- Performance monitoring and continual improvement

+Focus areas:

+- Customer satisfaction
+- Compliance with legal and regulatory requirements
+- Alignment with sustainability objectives

 ---

 ## 2. Normative References

 - ISO 9001:2015 – Requirements
-- ISO 9000:2015 – Fundamentals & Vocabulary
+- ISO 9000:2015 – Fundamentals & vocabulary
-- ISO 9004:2018 – Sustained success guidance
+- ISO 9004:2018 – Guidance for sustained success

 ---